SharePoint/sp-dev-docs/docs/solution-guidance/custom-field-type-sharepoint-add-in.md

 As a rule of a thumb, we would like to provide the following high-level guidelines for implementing client-side rendering.

 - Use JavaScript files and client-side rendering to implement custom field types.
-- Use the remote provisioning pattern to deploy JavaScript files and register them with SharePoint fields or List View Web Parts.
+- Use the remote provisioning pattern to deploy JavaScript files and register them with SharePoint fields or List View web parts.
 - Register the JavaScript files with the Minimal Download Strategy (MDS) engine to ensure the MDS engine is aware of the custom rendering JavaScript files.
 - Setting JSLink property to host web requires at least full permission at web level, so this approach is not suitable for add-ins at the SharePoint store